 Two global biopharmaceutical companies join effort to address the growing non-communicable disease burden in low- and middle-income countries

-GENEVA, SWITZERLAND – Today, Ipsen and Servier, two global biopharmaceutical companies, joined Access Accelerated, an initiative aimed at advancing access to non-communicable disease (NCD) prevention, treatment and care in low- and middle income countries (LMICs).
+GENEVA, SWITZERLAND – Today, IPSEN and SERVIER, two global biopharmaceutical companies, joined ACCESS ACCELERATED, an initiative aimed at advancing access to non-communicable disease (NCD) prevention, treatment and care in low- and middle income countries (LMICs).
 Together with partners from across the global biopharmaceutical sector, multilateral organizations and non-governmental organizations, Access Accelerated works toward a future where no one dies prematurely from treatable, preventable diseases.

 NCDs are responsible for 71 percent of global deaths annually and 15 million people who die from an NCD are between the ages of 30 and 69 years.
 An alarming 85 percent of these premature deaths occur in LMICs.
-Health systems in LMICs are often not optimised to address this growing burden and people face multiple barriers to prevention, treatment and care.
+Health systems in LMICs are often not optimized to address this growing burden and people face multiple barriers to prevention, treatment and care.

 Now consisting of more than 25 biopharmaceutical companies, Access Accelerated unites industry action and applies member companies’ global reach and local expertise to address the NCD burden.
 By working with partners to co-create scalable and sustainable solutions, the initiative supports inclusive local and country-led engagement and ownership.
 Both Servier and Ipsen have embraced the Access Accelerated commitment to achieve the United Nations Sustainable Development Goals (SDGs), particularly, target 3.4 to reduce premature deaths from NCDs by one-third by 2030.